 Yep, that’s right, as unbelievable as it may seem – I used to be a control freak.
 And no, there wasn’t a 12-step program for that.
 I wanted to bring this issue up as a benefit to all of those poor people out there (second shooters or assistants) who work(ed) for people like me.
 And for the benefit of all of my partners in making the misery – my fellow control freaks.

 I’m going to wager that most control freaks are A-type personalities (or if you prefer to talk in terms of D.I.S.C. profiles – high Ds).
-That’s not all bad.
+And that’s not all bad.
 It means we’re the ones who put ourselves out there on a daily basis, are driven, and make the world go ‘round.
 We’re also very task-oriented (e.g. get it done!).
 We’re usually very successful and we don’t give up until we’ve got what we want and then some.

 So how did I get over my freakish side?
 Well, I didn’t and I don’t know if you ever really can – it’s part of who you are.
-What I have done though is learn how to tame it so others can live with/around me.
+So what I have done though, is learn how to tame it so others can live with/around me.
 So how do I handle my freakish side?
 For one, I like lists.
 I make lists like you wouldn’t believe.
 Here a list, there a list, everywhere a list.
 In fact, I’d be happy to make a list for you now.